The Sign of the Ram: Reception

-Susan Peters' later career
+Susan Peters's later career

 In February 1948, Irving Cummings announced that Signet's next movie would be a romantic comedy, Paris Rhapsody, based on a script by Charles Bennett.
 It would be made in Paris the next winter.
 The same month Signet announced they would make The Pasadena Story.

-However the film was never made and The Sign of the Ram would be Peters' last feature.
+However the film was never made and The Sign of the Ram would be Peters's last feature.
 She separated from her husband Richard Quine in March 1948 and made a TV series, Miss Susan (1951), and toured in two stage plays, The Glass Menagerie and The Barretts of Wimpole Street.
 She committed suicide in 1952.